Tracking Research:

 Inclusion Criteria: Our list comprises peer-reviewed articles or other published studies, books, chapters, news pieces, dissertations, theses, and when feasible, abstracts from conferences or academic posters.
 In each work, institutional betrayal or institutional courage are either a variable, finding, focus, or are thematically important.

-Search Timeframe and Approach: Our initial search spanned from April to July 2023.
+Search Time-frame and Approach: Our original search spanned from April to July 2023.
 We used the search string [“institutional betrayal” OR “institutional courage”] in the following databases: Google Scholar, Psych Info, Academic Search Complete, Anthropology Plus, Communication and Mass Media Complete, Educational Administration Abstracts, Health Source, Legal Collection, MEDLINE, Military and Government Collection, Newswires, Newspaper Source Plus, Education Research Complete, and archives of dissertations supervised by Dr. Freyd.
-Following an influx of works published after this timeframe, we changed our search strategy and have since been searching Google Scholar and Psych Info on a bi-monthly basis to categorize recently published work.
-The last date a search was conducted was on 3/28/2024.
+Following an influx of works published after this time-frame, we changed our search strategy and have begun to do Google Scholar and Psych Info searches on a bi-monthly basis and categorize recently published work that is aligned with our more stringent inclusion criteria.
+Our most recent update includes work found in a search that focused up until December 2024, although note that not all articles may have been entered from that search.

 Analysis: Data were gathered from publication abstracts, results, participant, and discussion sections as available and appropriate.
-They include the category of the institution and the context of harm; the broad method type; a summary of the method and variables; a summary of participant characteristics; a summary of results or thematic overview; the publication type; and a full citation.
+They include the category of the institution and the context of harm; whether or not institutional betrayal or institutional courage are the focus; the broad method type; a summary of the method and variables; a summary of participant characteristics; a summary of results or thematic overview; the publication type; and a full citation.
+We also added a section to delineate whether publications or presentations were funded by Courage.

 Next Steps:

-This database is an evolving document and will be updated regularly.
+This database is an evolving document and will be updated biannually or more.
 It may not reflect a complete state of existing literature as applicable literature on institutional betrayal and institutional courage is published at an increasingly rapid pace, so we welcome suggestions on valid and important works to include.
-For questions, suggestions, or feedback, please contact us at team@institutionalcourage.org
+For questions, suggestions, or feedback, please contact us at team@institutionalcourage.org.

 The Institutional Courage Research Grant Database